Lucius Artorius Castus: Possible third inscription

 As inscription shows the text is in the genitive form.
 In fact, the rendered expansion will be Lucii Artorii Casti which means: (It belongs to) Lucius Artorius Castus.

-Without further information on the inscription, we cannot say whether or not it refers to our Lucius Artorius Castus, or simply another man of the same name.

-Units and ranks mentioned
+Units and ranks

 Centurion of Legio III Gallica

-The first unit mentioned on Castus's inscription is the legio III Gallica – for most of the 2nd and 3rd centuries the unit was stationed in Syria.
+The first unit mentioned on Castus's inscription is the Legio III Gallica – for most of the 2nd and 3rd centuries the unit was stationed in Syria.
 He held the rank of centurion in this legion – most Roman soldiers only achieved the rank of centurion after about 15–20 years of service, but it was not unknown for some politically connected civilians of the equestrian class to be directly commissioned as centurions upon entering the Army, though these equestrian centurions (known as "ex equite Romano") were in the minority.
 We cannot tell whether or not Castus had a lengthy career as a legionary soldier before attaining the centurionate, or whether he was directly commissioned at this rank, as the vast majority of career centurions' inscriptions do not mention any ranks that they might have held below the centurionate.
-Successful officers often omitted the record of any ranks lower than primus pilus,Keppie (2000), p.
-168. as Castus did on his memorial plaque.
+Successful officers often omitted the record of any ranks lower than primus pilus, as Castus did on his memorial plaque.